akshaykmr/oorja/app/imports/ui/actions/notes.md

   Only touch localStorage in actions

   keys:
-    - 'roomToken:$roomName' -> roomShareToken // room auth
+    - 'roomSecret:$roomName' ->  // room auth | contains a secret
-    - 'roomShareToken:$roomShareToken' -> roomShareToken  // store code for shareable link;